 "Are ALL departments in the Social Sciences eligible to apply?"

-Yes, but be sure to give an account of why the students are not being funded otherwise, in addition to how their research contributes to the Arts, Humanities and Lettered Social Sciences
+Yes, but the nomination materials must give an account of why the students are not being funded otherwise, in addition to how their research contributes to the arts, humanities and lettered social sciences.

 "Are full professors eligible for the faculty development part of the award?"